Beliavsky/Fortran-Tools/README.md

 [fython](https://github.com/nicolasessisbreton/fython): Fython is Fortran with a Python syntax, by Nicolas Essis-Breton.
 Fython code can be used in Python with a standard import statement.

+[GenericF2PY](https://github.com/sonofeft/GenericF2PY): demonstrates how to handle Fortran binaries in Python modules, by Charlie Taylor

 [gfort2py](https://github.com/rjfarmer/gfort2py): library to allow calling Fortran code compiled with gfortran from Python 2.7 or Python 3, by Robert Farmer and Ondřej Čertík

 [h2m-Autofortran-Tool](https://github.com/Kaiveria/h2m-Autofortran-Tool): allow easy calls to C routines from Fortran programs, by Garnet Liu and Michelle Anderson.
 Given a header file in standard C, h2m will produce a Fortran module providing function interfaces which maintain interoperability with C. Features for which there are no Fortran equivalents will not be translated and warnings will be written to standard error.